MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/7-exercise-write-code-that-uses-service-bus-topics.md

 If you replace `Americas` with `EuropeAndAsia` and run the command again, you'll see that both subscriptions have the same number of messages.

-## Write code that retrieves a topic message for a subscription
+## Write code to retrieve a topic message for a subscription

-To create the component that retrieves messages about sales performance, follow these steps:
+To create the component that retrieves messages about sales performance, complete these steps:

 1. Run `code .` to launch the editor.

-1. In the editor, open *performancemessagereceiver/Program.cs* and locate the following line of code:
+1. In the editor, open *performancemessagereceiver/Program.cs* and find the following line of code:

     ```csharp
     const string ServiceBusConnectionString = "";